 When the meringue is almost cool, very carefully cut it into three equal pieces (you want to do this before it completely cools and will shatter when cut).
 Trim the sides slightly for straight edges if desired.

 Lay one piece of meringue on a serving dish.
 Top it with 1/2 of the whipped cream and blackberries, coating both evenly over the top.
 Place a second layer of meringue on top, and repeat with the whipped cream and blackberries.
 Top with a third piece.
 Carefully cut into strips and serve (cutting it will be a slightly messy affair).

-The Mauviel copper bowls seen throughout the photos were sent to me by Equip My Kitchen; you can find the beater bowl here, and the beater stand here.
+The Mauviel copper bowls seen throughout the photos were sent to me by Equip My Kitchen.
 They are gorgeous, and worth every penny.
 Zoe’s collection includes the jam pan.